cryotools/GLOF-modeling/Workflow.md

 ### 📁 Recommended Folder Structure

 A **template case directory** is provided in this repository.
-It contains a complete and functional folder structure,
+It contains a complete folder structure,
 which you can adapt to your specific simulation scenario.

 ```text